naveenkalapala/unified-observability-stack/prometheus.md

-## 📌 What is Prometheus?
+### What is Prometheus?

-Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
-It collects metrics, stores them as time-series data, and allows for powerful queries and visualizations.
+Prometheus is a popular open-source systems monitoring and alerting toolkit.
+It's designed to collect and store time-series data, making it ideal for monitoring applications and infrastructure.
+It uses a pull-based model to gather metrics, storing them in a time-series database with flexible querying capabilities through its query language, PromQL.

 ---